 From the profile of a clock, you can manage its settings, view its current state and status, and historical data.

 Uniquely identifies the device and commonly identifies its install location.
 If a name is not provided, is set to its unique 12-character Device ID (MAC address).
 Allows up to a maximum of 50 characters.

 Information printed on the label affixed to the device by Primex when the device is configured through the device configuration.
 By default set to the first 20 characters of the Name.
 Allows up to a maximum of 20 characters.
 By default, set to its unique 12-character Device ID.

 The clock time zone.
-Default indicates the clock is either set to the account time zone or its assigned location time zone.
+Default indicates the device is either set to the account time zone or its assigned Location time zone.
 The time zone is displayed in the parentheses.
-If the clock is assigned to a location, the default time zone is the location's time zone.
+If the device is assigned to a Location, the default time zone is the Location's time zone.